 24th and 25th April we will have early starts and extensive game drives depending on game movements and if the natural waterholes have water.
 If they do then there will be hundreds of Zebra at Nxai Pan, the local Lions favourite diet!!
 Also a great area for Cheetah.

 We will visit the famous Baines Baobabs one day.

 On the 26th April after a last early game drive here we will move camp to Makgadikgadi Pans NP to an exclusive site near Khumaga.
 The Makgadikgadi Pans Game Reserve – with an area of 3 900 km2 – incorporates the western end of Ntwetwe Pan, extensive grasslands and acacia woodland.
 At its northern boundary, it meets the Nxai Pan National Park, separated only by the Nata-Maun Road.
 The Boteti River last flowed in 1992 and started flowing again past Khumaga in early 2009.
+It dried up in 2019 and we do not know if it will be flowing, if it is not the animals will be dependant on the 3 slaor pumped waterholes in this area.
 During the dry season, the Boteti River in the Makgadikgadi Pans National Park thrives with activity as literally thousands of Zebra and Wildebeest vie for water.
-BOGA has two operators sites here, far from other people and from here we will hear the Zebra often hear their predators (mainly lions, but occasionally Cheetah, Wild Dogs and Leopard).
-There is also a small group of Hippopotamus that live in the river and some crocodiles that had dug caves into the banks of the dry riverbed and are now very relieved that the river is flowing again.
-We do not know if the Boteti River will be flowing or not, but this area will have Elephant Bulls and Zebra and if lucky we will see the local Lions that often vocalise loudly at night.
+BOGA has three operators sites here, far from other people and from here we will hear the Zebra and often hear their predators Lions, roaring at night.